amarvs/RuleEngine/README.md

 #Note
 	1. All the data are case sensitive.
 	2. Application is executed and tested with "Visual Studio 2017" framework is targeted to ".NET Framework 4.6.1"
+	3. "RuleEngineApp.zip" file contains files which in built in release mode "ReleaseModeApp.exe" can be executed directly.

+#Discussion
+	1. Approach and Trade-off
+			*	Rules are compared with each stream of data.
+			*	Fetching associated rule from each stream of data by comparing stream Source id and value type with the rule Source id and value type.
+			*	Compared stream Value with the Associated rule value.

+	2. Runtime Perfomance
+			*	Run time performnace includes DeSerealization of Json file for in comming data.
+			*	DeSerealization of All the rules from the file.
+			*	get the rule for each stream of data and compare the stream Value with the rule value.
+			*	Stream and Rule comparison includes O(n2) complexity.

+	3. Improvemens.
+			*	Object Serealization and DeSerealization implementation need to be improved.
+			*	Performance improvementation of application.
+			*	Design improvement.